 How To Use Companion Planting Strategies To Maximize Your Home Garden Yield

-Companion planting is a great way to maximize the efficiency of your garden.
 For almost every vegetable you grow, there is likely to be a beneficial companion plant that will help increase soil nutrients, chase away pests, and help you get the most out of your garden.
-Here’s a list of the 17 most popular vegetables to grow along with their friends (and enemies).
-Our Companion Planting Chart is followed by more information about each.
-Please share your thoughts and suggestions in the comments!
+Companion planting is a great way to maximize the efficiency of your garden!
+Here is a list of the 17 most popular vegetables to grow along with their friends (and enemies).
+You may click on any of the names in the chart for growing information.
+Also, our Companion Planting Chart is followed by more information explaining why each pairing works well.
+Please share your questions and experience in the comments!

 Jump to Suggested Garden Beds